 Super rich in vitamin C, asparagus protects the sperm from oxidative damage and improves sperm count and motility.
 And increased sperm count means more sperm swim towards the egg, increasing the chances of reproduction (19).

 Bananas have a rare enzyme called bromelain that regulates sex hormones.
-Bananas also contain vitamins A, B1 and C, which boost the stamina in men and improve their ability to produce sperm (20).
+Bananas also contain vitamins A, B1, C, and manganese, which boost the stamina in men and improve their ability to produce sperm (20).

 15. Leafy Green Vegetables

-Leafy greens are rich in folic acid, which plays a prominent role in male fertility.
+Leafy greens are iron-rich foods which also contain high amounts of folic acid that plays a role in male fertility.
 Also, studies show that men taking high levels of folic acid every day have fewer chances of sperm abnormalities.
 Including spinach, broccoli, green beans, and other dark green leafy vegetables can help in improving the sperm count (21).

 16. Zinc-rich Foods